HomeomorphicHooligan/dotfiles/qtile/README.md

     subprocess.call([path.join(qtile_path, 'autostart.sh')])
 ```

-If you want to change *autostart* programs, open  `./autostart.sh`
+If you want to change *autostart* programs, open  `./autostart.sh`, the script is executed when starting qtile.

 ```bash
 #!/bin/sh
 # systray battery icon
 cbatticon -u 5 &
 # systray volume
 volumeicon &
 ```

-If you want to modify keybindings, open `./settings/keys.py`.
-To modify
+- If you want to modify keybindings, open `./settings/keys.py`.
-workspaces, use `./settings/groups.py`.
-Finally, if you want to add more
+- To modify workspaces, use `./settings/groups.py`.
-layouts, check `./settings/layouts.py`, the rest of files don't need any
+-  Finally, if you want to add more layouts, check `./settings/layouts.py`.

-configuration.
+The rest of files don't need any configuration.

-## Themes
+### Themes

 To set a theme, check which ones are available in `./themes`, and write
 the name of the theme you want in a file named `./config.json`: